 The Galveston Pleasure Pier is exactly what I envision a boardwalk being when you visit a beach town.
 It’s a great spot to hang out for a few hours.

-It’s located right off of the main Seawall Blvd and juts out into the gulf coast creating a scenic picture from all angles.
+It’s located right off of the main Seawall Blvd and juts out into the gulf coast creadting a scenic picture from all angles.
 With over 15 rides and attractions, midway games, and plenty of amusement park style dining options, it’s a fun way to spend a few hours.

 Since buying tickets individually can be a bit expensive, I’d recommend getting buying an all-day ride pass or a family all-day ride pass because I’m sure once you’ve tried out the iron shark roller coaster once, you’re going to want to do it again!

-It’s as close as you’re going to get to a theme park in Galveston so if that’s your thing, this is a must-do!
+The Galveston Island historic Pleasure Pier is as close as you’re going to get to a theme park in Galveston so if that’s your thing, this is a must-do!

 And don’t forget a funnel cake, just maybe not right before you ride said roller coaster.